EkriirkE/Plex/README.md

 While in the plexmediaserver folder, where the program `Plex SQLite` lives....

+### update.sh
+Check for, and download, the most recent version of aacrch64 plexmediaserver.
+Automatically installs if a new version is downloaded, and cleans up prior downloads.
+If you remove the most recent .deb the script will always dowload and install regrless of version.

 ### datemedia.py
 Update the "Date Added" in Plex to match the modification date of the source media - only if it is older.
 Sometimes reorganizing your media folders causes Plex to detect (old) media as a new addition and sort it accordingly.
 I don't like old media showing up in recommended as "new".